daominah/age_of_empires_ror_hd/README.md

 - [x] Cavalry has 0/1 melee/pierce armor (previously 0/0).
 - [x] Heavy Cavalry has 2/2 melee/pierce armor (previously 1/1).
 - [x] Cataphract has 240 HP, 5/3 melee/pierce armor (previously 180 HP, 3/1 armor).
 - [x] Cataphract upgrade cost reduced to 1600 food, 600 gold (previously 2000 food, 850 gold).
-- [ ] Camel Riders now have bonus attack against all mounted units.
+- [ ] Camel Rider now have bonus attack against all mounted units.
   Missing +4 bonus attack vs elephants added.
-- [ ] All chariots have no bonus damage against Priests, since last update.
-Their conversion resistance was changed to 2x (previously 8x).
+- [ ] All chariots have no bonus damage against Priests.
+  Their conversion resistance reduced to x2 (previously x8).
 - [ ] Scythe Chariot upgrade cost increased to 1400 wood, 1000 gold (previously: 1200 wood, 800 gold).
 Their melee armor reduced to 1 (previously 2).
 - [ ] Armored Elephant bonus attack vs buildings decreased by 1.
 - [ ] Elephant and Scythe Chariot trample damage area reduced just enough so that they no longer damage enemy units/buildings on the other side of a wall.